Actipro/WPF-Controls/Documentation/topics/docking/layout-features/programmatic-layout.md

 > [!WARNING]
 > You should never use XAML `x:Name` references to obtain a specific `SplitContainer`, as these elements are created and destroyed dynamically as changes are made to the docking layout.

+@if (wpf) {

 The `VisualTreeHelper` and [VisualTreeHelperExtended](xref:@ActiproUIRoot.Media.VisualTreeHelperExtended) can be used to locate the various [SplitContainer](xref:@ActiproUIRoot.Controls.Docking.SplitContainer) elements currently used.
 [VisualTreeHelperExtended](xref:@ActiproUIRoot.Media.VisualTreeHelperExtended) offers several helper methods for walking up and down the visual tree.

-@if (wpf) {

 See the [Media](../../shared/windows-media.md) topic for more information on [VisualTreeHelperExtended](xref:@ActiproUIRoot.Media.VisualTreeHelperExtended).

 }

-@if (wpf) {

 ## Reversing Split Container Slots